Samsung Galaxy Watch 4

+The Samsung Galaxy Watch 4 (stylized as Samsung Galaxy Watch4) is a smartwatch manufactured, developed, designed and marketed by Samsung Electronics.
+It was announced on August 11, 2021, at Samsung's Galaxy Unpacked event alongside the Galaxy Z Fold 3, Galaxy Z Flip 3 and Galaxy Buds 2, and was released worldwide on August 27, 2021.

-The Samsung Galaxy Watch 4 (stylized as Samsung Galaxy Watch4) is a smartwatch developed by Samsung Electronics.
-It is the first Samsung watch to run Google's Wear OS since the Gear Live, and the first watch to run Wear OS 3, co-developed by Samsung and Google.
-The device largely followed the design language of the preceding Galaxy Watch Active and Galaxy Watch 3, but including all new software.
+The Galaxy Watch 4 is the first Samsung watch to run Google's Wear OS since the Gear Live, and the first watch to run Wear OS 3, co-developed by Samsung and Google.
+The device largely followed the design language of the preceding Galaxy Watch Active 2 and Galaxy Watch 3, but including all new software.
 The watch also included EKG, body compositional analysis, and blood pressure monitoring via the Samsung BioActive sensor.

-It was announced on August 11, 2021, at Samsung's Galaxy Unpacked event alongside the Galaxy Z Flip 3, Galaxy Z Fold 3 and Galaxy Buds 2.
-The watch was released worldwide on August 27, 2021.
+The Galaxy Watch 4 was succeeded by the Galaxy Watch 5 on August 10, 2022, and had the FE-based model on June 13, 2024.